MBot System Setup

 5. Remote Access

-Upon this step, your laptop is now just a gateway for the SSH connection to your MBot.
-All programming is executed on the MBot, not on your laptop.
-When we mention opening a terminal in this guide later, we’re referring to using a VSCode terminal to access your MBot.
+At this point, your laptop functions only as a gateway for the SSH connection to your MBot.
+All programming is executed on the MBot, all the commands should be run in the MBot terminal, not on your laptop.

 To access the mbot, your laptop and the MBot must always be on the same network.
 And there are 2 options to connect: